How to Create an Effective Cybersecurity Business Continuity Plan

 Reputational Damage

-It’s difficult to conclude on a definite number.
-However, companies that fall victim to more prominent cyberattacks may damage their brand equity significantly.
+Companies that fall victim to more prominent cyberattacks may damage their brand equity significantly.
 Customers may feel less safe leaving their sensitive information with a company that has experienced broken IT infrastructure.

 Lost Revenue